pkozhevnikov/quizzly/docs/basics.md

  * Author - designs and builds the Quiz
  * Inspector - assesses quality of the Quiz

-The same user cannot play two different roles within a Quiz.
+The same Official cannot play two different roles within a Quiz.

 *States* of a Quiz: